Last Updated on — UpscaleDrinks.com is supported by our audience. When you purchase through links on our site, we may earn an affiliate commission.

-The Smoothest Vodkas to Try in 2022
+The Smoothest Vodkas for Sipping!

 When talking about the smoothest vodka, I mean a vodka that is enjoyable whether you drink it neat, mixed, cold or warm.
 Something that is flavorful, yet can be sipped and enjoyed without any harsh after taste or ethanol after burn.

 And although vodka has long been seen as a neutral spirit, that doesn’t mean each vodka doesn’t have it’s own distinct flavors present.
 They range from anywhere form lemon and licorice to charcoal and nuts.

 So if you’re new to the “real” world of vodka, stop with the shots and Vodka Tonics and and start ordering something worthy of drinking neat or on ice.

 Or better yet, taking a swig straight out of the freezer.
 As long as no one is looking!

 And try a few different ones, everyone’s taste buds are different, what you or I may agree tastes amazing, someone else may not like at all.